Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Numerical aspects and experiments

 In all cases, we impose free-flow boundary conditions.
 The parameters of the models are set as follows: \(\alpha = 0.5\), \(\beta = \nu = 1\), \(l = d_s = 0.5\), \(\gamma = 2\), and \(\eta = 0.1\).
 Additionally, the spatial step size is \(\Delta x = 0.001\).

-The results regarding the evolution of density and velocity are presented in Fig.~\ref{fig:testmedie1}, where, for visualization purposes, we display the simulations at time \( \tilde{T} = 5 \).
+The results regarding the evolution of density and velocity are presented in Fig.~\ref{fig:testmedie1}, where, for visualization purposes, we display the solution at the intermediate time \( \tilde{T} = 5 \).
+To provide a more comprehensive comparison with the single-lane scenario, we have included the evolution of the average density $ \frac{1}{2}(\rho_1(x,t) + \rho_2(x,t))$ and velocity $ \frac{1}{2}(v_1(x,t) + v_2(x,t))$ for both multilane models.
+This allows one to appreciate how the mass redistribution facilitated by lane-changing maneuvers affects the overall traffic flow regularization compared to the standard ARZ model.

 We observe that in the multilane scenario, the activation of lane changes, leads to an increase in the average velocity in both lanes compared to the single-lane case.
 In the latter, where the same total mass is considered, the average velocities remain lower.

 This qualitative behavior is further confirmed by the explicit computation of the average flow over time, given by In Fig.~\ref{fig:testmedie}, we compare the flow \( F(t) \) for the single-lane ARZ model~\eqref{eq:arz} with the average of the flows in the two-lane models, given by \( \frac{1}{2}(F_1(t)+F_2(t)) \) for Models 1 and 2.
 The integral is numerically approximated using the trapezoidal rule.
 In both multilane scenarios, the obtained average flow is higher than that of the single-lane case.